-Labor Day is celebrated every year in September, on the first Monday.
-The following countries join in the celebration – the USA, Guam, the Virgin Islands, American Samoa, Puerto Rico, and Canada.
-In a number of countries, for example, in China, there is a similar holiday – May Day, celebrated on the first day of May.
+Labor Day is every year in September, on the first Monday.
+The following countries join in the celebration: the USA, Guam, the Virgin Islands, American Samoa, Puerto Rico, and Canada.
+Similar holidays, like May Day, are in other countries such as China on the first day of May.

 History

 Many people treat Labor Day as another weekend on the calendar.
-On this day, they say goodbye to summer and greet fall.
-But where did labor come from?
+On this day, they say goodbye to summer and welcome fall.
+But where did Labor Day originate?
 Why is it on the first Monday of September that men and women of working professions are honored?
-It turns out Labor Day has been celebrated in the US and Canada since 1894.
+It turns out Labor Day has been in the US and Canada since 1894.
 The holiday is fundamentally different from other events on the holiday calendar.
-The main difference is that this day does not glorify any person, any religion, or race.
+The main difference is that this day does not glorify any person, religion, or race.
 There is no reliable data about the founder of the holiday.
-According to some sources, Labor Day was founded by Peter J. McGuire, who was an active citizen, the general secretary of the Brotherhood of Carpenters, and co-founder of the federation of labor in America.
+According to some sources, Labor Day was founded by Peter J. McGuire, an active citizen, the general secretary of the Brotherhood of Carpenters, and co-founder of the American Federation of Labor.

 Interesting Facts

-• Now May Day is now a holiday dedicated to trade unions and workers, but originally May 1 was the day of spring and the expectation of summer.
+- May Day is now a holiday dedicated to trade unions and workers, but originally May 1 was as a day of spring and the anticipation of summer.

-• There is a version that the founder of the holiday is not Peter J. McGuire, but Matthew Maguire, who worked as a machinist, and in 1882 established the event, being the secretary of the union in New York.
+- Another version suggests that the founder of the holiday is not Peter J. McGuire but Matthew Maguire, a machinist, who in 1882 established the event while serving as the secretary of the union in New York.

-• The event was celebrated for the first time in 1882 in New York.
-It was organized by the Central Workers’ Union.
+- The event was first in 1882 in New York, organized by the Central Labor Union.

-• Two years later, in 1884, the holiday became a day off.
+- Two years later, in 1884, the holiday became an official day off.

 How to take part